Akaizoku/alteryx-deploy/README.md

 ## Known issues

+Below are listed known issues that might occur depending on your environment.

+Please report any new problem using the [GitHub repository issue page](https://github.com/Akaizoku/alteryx-deploy/issues).

 ### Access to the cloud file is denied

 This error can occur during the backup of the application when [OneDrive](https://docs.microsoft.com/en-us/onedrive/one-drive-sync) is installed and is synchronising the temporary backup files while the script attempts to remove them (see [PowerShell issue #9246](https://github.com/PowerShell/PowerShell/issues/9246) for more information).